run Command Documentation

 To run your tests you will need:

-For remote runs you must have a valid internet connection and license with the KaaS online platform at more info on the website.
-OR
+• For remote runs you must have a valid internet connection and license with the KaaS online platform at more info on the website.arrow-up-right OR

-Kontrol must be installed locally.
-See Kontrol documentation for installation instructions.
+• Kontrol must be installed locally.
+See Kontrol documentationarrow-up-right for installation instructions.
 OR

-Docker must be installed locally.
-See Docker documentation for installation instructions.
+• Docker must be installed locally.
+See Docker documentationarrow-up-right for installation instructions.

-file is optional, but if present, it will be used to run the tests using specific configuraiton options passed to kontrol.kontrol.toml
+• A kontrol.toml file is optional, but if present, it will be used to run the tests using specific configuraiton options passed to kontrol.

 Usage: